Axway/streams-open-docs/content/en/docs/publishers/_index.md

 #### Event data source

-These data sources do not provide the complete data set but the events representing the change that occurred on a specific resource in the form of a Json Object.
+These data sources do not provide the complete data set, but only the events representing the change that occurred on a specific resource in the form of a JSON Object.

 For example, a change on the Lead object in Salesforce: